Housing at the University of Washington: Lander Hall

-Lander Hall today was demolished and rebuilt between 2011 and 2016.
+Lander Hall was demolished and rebuilt between 2011 and 2016.
 Lander Hall is adjacent to Alder Hall.
 There are 40 triple room units with private bathrooms, 243 double room units with private bathrooms, 55 single room units with private bathrooms, and 6 studio apartment units with private bathrooms.
 A few amenities that are within this residence hall is Local Point dining in West Campus and Lander Desk.
 Lounges, study spaces, group kitchens, dining areas, music practice rooms, laundry and storage rooms are distributed through the hall.
 There is also a below grade parking garage that connects from Lander Hall to Maple and Terry Hall.

 Maple Hall

 Construction on Maple Hall began in January 2014.
 This residence hall was open to students the start of Autumn 2015 which.
-It is located adjacent to Terry Hall and Lander Hall.[23].
+It is located adjacent to Terry and Lander Halls, between them.
 There are 130 triple room units with private bathrooms, 227 double room units with private bathrooms, 23 single room units with private bathrooms.
 A few amenities that are within this residence hall is the Area 01 Community Center, the maker and creative space and a living learning community of engineering.
 The Area 01 creative community center is for students to explore and utilize their resources such as the Dabble Lab, Sound Lab, Image Lab, and Game Lab.
 It provides free access to 3-D printers, sew, the ability to create music, and play games.
 Lounges, study spaces, group kitchens, dining areas, music practice rooms, laundry and storage rooms are distributed through the hall.